MuqadirTech/Muqtech/README.md

 # Muqtech
-Are a broke crypto or Forex trader?
+Are you a broke crypto or Forex trader?
 You not alone.
 We are here to guide and and share from your pains and bad days